-I've long been a fan of Jessie Kanelos Weiner's vivid and imaginative watercolors—she's done the art for several of our stories.
-But when Weiner released Edible Paradise: An Adult Coloring Book of Seasonal Fruits and Vegetables, I discovered a new affinity for her work.
-See, like many children, I grew up with coloring books.
-But, unlike most adults, I continue to buy them—and fill them—to this day.
-For that I can thank my mother, a licensed art therapist who has long promoted the pastime as a therapeutic outlet.
-Far from pushing a think-inside-the-box mentality, coloring provides a healthy space for self-expression and experimentation.
-And, for those who enjoy it, coloring can leave you with a profound sense of zen-like relaxation and accomplishment.
+Jessie Kanelos Weiner's vivid and imaginative watercolors have enhanced several of our stories.
+Her book Edible Paradise: An Adult Coloring Book of Seasonal Fruits and Vegetables, is a great therapeutic outlet.
+For those who enjoy it, coloring can leave you with a profound sense of zen-like relaxation and accomplishment.
 Weiner's fanciful landscapes are organized by season; they're a riot of vegetation, edible plant life, and tantalizing market scenes.
 They'll encourage you to paint (or pencil) the town red—in any colors you like.

-I'm finally at the stage of my life where I have Nice Things—pieces of furniture I actually want to have around, and keep looking good, for years to come.
-That means I've finally become a coaster devotee, and I'm a big fan of these cork-bottomed ceramic ones by Xenia Taler.
-They're vibrant and shiny, so it feels like they add to your decor, rather than detracting from it.
+These cork-bottomed ceramic coasters by Xenia Taler are vibrant and shiny, so it feels like they add to your decor, rather than detracting from it.
 If you're not into this particular color scheme, she has a range of other cute designs to choose from.

 No pasta machine?
 No problem.
 This book is devoted to the art of handcrafted Italian dumplings, from yeasty, spindle-shaped cecamariti to classic gnocchi to golden-brown parallelograms of deep-fried crescentine.
 If the adage "practice makes perfect" fills you with excitement rather than dread, this is the kind of book that will make you utterly determined to prevail.